 There are 3 forms of plague infection, depending on the route of infection: bubonic, septicaemic and pneumonic.

-- Bubonic plague (known in mediaeval Europe as the ‘Black Death’) is the most common form of plague and is caused by the bite of an infected flea.
+- Bubonic plague (known in mediaeval Europe as the 'Black Death') is the most common form of plague and is caused by the bite of an infected flea.
 Plague bacillus, Y. pestis, enters at the bite and travels through the lymphatic system to the nearest lymph node where it replicates itself.
 The lymph node then becomes inflamed, tense and painful, and is called a "bubo".
-At advanced stages of the infection the inflamed lymph nodes can turn into suppurating open sores.
+At advanced stages of the infection the inflamed lymph nodes can turn into open sores filled with puss.

-- Pneumonic plague-or lung-based plague- is the most virulent and least common form of plague.
+- Pneumonic plague-or lung-based plague- is the most virulent form of plague.
+Incubation period can be as short as 24 hours.
 Typically, the pneumonic form is caused by spread to the lungs from advanced bubonic plague.
 However, a person with secondary pneumonic plague may form aerosolized infective droplets and transmit plague via droplets to other humans.
-Untreated pneumonic plague has a very high case-fatality ratio.
+Untreated pneumonic plague is always fatal.

 Where is plague found?

-Plague is endemic in many countries in Africa, the former Soviet Union, the Americas and Asia.
-The distribution of plague coincides with the geographical distribution of the rodents it infects, which are found in all continents except Australia, within a broad belt in tropical, subtropical and warmer temperate climates.
-Plague epidemics have occurred in Africa, Asia, and South America but since the 1990s, most human cases have occurred in Africa.
+Plague epidemics have occurred in Africa, Asia, and South America; but since the 1990s, most human cases have occurred in Africa.
 The 3 most endemic countries are Madagascar, the Democratic Republic of Congo and Peru.

-Untreated plague can be rapidly fatal so early diagnosis and treatment is essential for survival and reduction of complications.
+Untreated plague can be rapidly fatal, so early diagnosis and treatment is essential for survival and reduction of complications.
 Antibiotics and supportive therapy are effective against plague if patients are diagnosed in time.
-These methods include the administration of antibiotics and supportive therapy.

-Preventive measures include informing people when zoonotic plague is active in their environment and advising them to take precautions against flea bites and not to handle animal carcasses in plague-endemic areas.
-People should also avoid direct contact with infected tissues such as suppurating buboes, or exposure to patients with pneumonic plague.
+Preventive measures include informing people when zoonotic plague is present in their environment and advising them to take precautions against flea bites and not to handle animal carcasses.
+People, especially health workers, should also avoid direct contact with infected tissues such as buboes, or close exposure to patients with pneumonic plague.

-Plague vaccines were once widely used but have not been shown to be very effective against plague.
-Vaccines are currently not recommended during outbreaks but are still used for high-risk groups (e.g. laboratory personnel who are constantly exposed to the risk of contamination).
+WHO does not recommend vaccination, expect for high-risk groups (e.g. laboratory personnel who are constantly exposed to the risk of contamination).

 Managing plague outbreaks

 - Find and stop the source of infection: identify the most likely source of infection in the area where the human case(s) was exposed, typically looking for clustered areas with large numbers of small animal deaths.
-Institute appropriate sanitation and control measures to stop the exposure source.
+Institute appropriate sanitation.
+Rodent and vector controls.